-Existing section FE 13 allows the debt percentage of a New Zealand group and a worldwide group to be reduced to the extent a person subject to thin capitalisation has provided funds to an unrelated party or is a trust with no property other than financial arrangements and incidental property.
+Existing section FE 13 allows the debt percentage of a New Zealand group and a worldwide group to be reduced to the extent a person subject to thin capitalisation:

+- has provided funds to an unrelated party or a related party outside the lender's NZ group; or - is a trust with no property other than financial arrangements and incidental property.

 This is known as the on-lending concession.